Ronin15/Armadillo_Madness_C3/README.md

     The Title page song with the Harmonica is her playing her Harmonica.
     The Art is either from my 6-year-old or my wife's concept art.
     Any support is extremely appreciated.
-    Generative AI used for game summary, itch.io backdrop, Game Studio, and Engine Logos.
-Game Title page, back drop picture only, from Ansimuz, all other assets created in Aseprite by Hammer Forged Games.
+    Generative AI used for game summary, itch.io backdrop/game credits, Game Studio, Engine Logos and game cover art.
+Game title page, back drop picture only, from icth.io Ansimuz.
+All other assets created in Aseprite by Hammer Forged Games.
     Music from Chosic.com.
 Credit for artists is in game on credits screen.

 GAME RELEASE DATE : Q1 2025 or maybe earlier.